CoinCulture/evm-tools/analysis/guide.md

     opcodes[0x8f + i] = ['SWAP' + str(i), i + 1, i + 1, 3]
 ```

+The table tells us how many arguments each opcode pops off the stack and pushes back onto the stack,
+as well as how much gas is consumed.
+In addition
 Most opcodes take some number of arguments off the stack, and push one or no results back onto the stack.
 Some, like GAS and PC, take no arguments off the stack, and push the remaining gas and program counter,
 respectively, onto the stack.
 A number of opcodes, like SHA3, CREATE, and RETURN, take arguments off the stack that refer to
 positions and sizes in memory, allowing them to operate on a contiguous array of memory.
+Each

 All arithmetic happens on big integers using elements on the stack (ie. 32-byte Big Endian integers).
 Currently, the only crypto operation is the SHA3 hash function,